Who Was Auguste Comte?

-Free on his own, Comte developed a social doctrine based on scientific principles.
+On his own, Comte developed a social doctrine based on scientific principles.
 In 1826, he began presenting a series of lectures to a group of distinguished French intellectuals.
 However, about one-third of the way through the lecture series, he suffered a nervous breakdown.
 Despite periodic hospitalization over the next 15 years, he produced his major work, the six-volume Course of Positive Philosophy.
 In this work, Comte argued that, like the physical world, society operated under its own set of laws.

 Comte’s efforts furthered the study of society and the development of sociology.
 During this time, he supported himself with a post at École Polytechnique, but clashed with administrators and was dismissed in 1842.
 That same year, he divorced his wife, Caroline Massin Comte, after 17 years of acrimonious marriage.
-From then on he relied on friends and benefactors to support him.
+From then on, he relied on friends and benefactors to support him.

 In 1844, Comte became involved with Clotilde de Vaux, a French aristocrat and writer.
-Because she wasn’t divorced from her philandering husband, her relationship with Comte remained platonic, thought the two were deeply in love.
+Since she wasn’t divorced from her philandering husband, her relationship with Comte remained platonic, though the two were deeply in love.
 After her death, in 1846, Comte wrote the System of Positive Polity.
 In his formulation of a “religion of humanity,” Comte proposed a religious order based on reason and humanity, emphasizing morality as the cornerstone of human political organization.

 Comte continued to refine and promote his “new world order,” attempting to unify history, psychology and economics through the scientific understanding of society.
 His work was widely promulgated by Europe’s intellectuals and influenced the thinking of Karl Marx, John Stuart Mill and George Eliot.
 Comte died of stomach cancer in Paris on September 5, 1857.
 Though self-centered and egocentric, Comte devoted himself to the betterment of society.